zhangxuelincode/Group_Stepdown_SLOPE/README.md

-# Codes for our paper on Group-wise Error-Controlled Feature Selection, submitted to Frontiers of Computer Science.
+# Codes for our paper on Group-wise Error-Controlled Feature Selection, submitted.